 Vision & Mayhill Habits

 Mayhill is a unique school that serves both the local village community and the community of RAF Odiham.
-We belive strongly that alongside strong academic achievement, children should value this sense of community and develop the emotional and personal characteristics that will help them thrive in tomorrow's world.
+We believe strongly that alongside strong academic achievement, children should value this sense of community and develop the emotional and personal characteristics that will help them thrive in tomorrow's world.
 Our curriculum develops skills, knowledge and understanding through individual subjects and project based learning.

 What are the Mayhill habits?